react-async-storage/react-async-storage/docs/docs/usage.md

   /*
     useStorage receives an optional string or an array of strings as a parameter - each representing a "storeName".

-    If no parameter is provided it will try to return the default store name, so make sure to specify the storeName if you renamed the default store.
+    If no parameter is provided it will try to return the default store name.
   */
   const [mainStore] = useStorage("mainStore")